 Below we define the \emph{switch-hinge flip Markov chain} to uniformly sample elements from $\Gmul$ based on two of the local operations of Figure \ref{fig:add_del}.
-The \emph{degree interval Markov chain} of Theorem \ref{thm:main_chain}, that in addition can also perform addition-deletion operations, is given in Appendix \ref{app:interval_chain}.
+The \emph{degree interval Markov chain} of Theorem \ref{thm:main_chain}, that can also perform addition/deletion operations, is given in Appendix \ref{app:interval_chain} .